forseti-security/forseti-security/_docs/_latest/develop/branch-management.md

 ### Next-generation branches

-Branches will be created to develop the versions of Forseti Security.
+Branches will be created to develop the next-generation versions of Forseti Security.
 These next-generation branches will be prefixed with a version number.

 Typically, the team will begin with an `N.N-dev` branch.
 After the code is developed so it's suitable for early testing, an Early Access Phase (EAP)